-Prerequisite: FREN 202

-Rotation: Even Academic Year: Winter Meets literature requirement for the core.
+Prerequisite: FREN 202 Rotation: Even Academic Year: Winter

 A course designed to give students an introduction to French Canadian literature through selected works from the seventeenth century to the twentieth century, including poetic, historical, and political texts and novels.

 †FREN 370 20th Century French Novel [A: 3-0-0]3.